PieroEngineer/PI-VISION-Developments/README.md

 - **Maximum Graph**: draws a multi‑trend line/threshold chart plus legend and data table.
 - **Maximum Table**: renders a summary table of maxima per period using SVG text.

 > **Why no libraries?** In some PI Vision deployments, bundling or loading external libraries (e.g., D3/Plotly) is blocked or leads to version conflicts.
 These symbols are therefore implemented using `document.createElementNS(...)` for SVG primitives and the PI Vision symbol base class.
+In addition, the company required highly customed symbols.

 ---